huy/maven-quickstart/README.md

     [INFO] 'compile' is a phase corresponding to this plugin: org.apache.maven.plugins:maven-compiler-plugin:2.3.2:compile

-**running**
+**execution**

-We run maven by type `mvn` and one of phases defined by maven [here](http://maven.apache.org/guides/introduction/introduction-to-the-lifecycle.html#Lifecycle_Reference) or a goals implemented by a plugin specified in `pom.xml`.
-If it is a phase then depending on binding defined in plugins or `pom.xml` , appropriate goals will be executed .
+We run maven by type `mvn` and one or more of phases defined by maven [here](http://maven.apache.org/guides/introduction/introduction-to-the-lifecycle.html#Lifecycle_Reference) or a goals implemented by a plugin specified in `pom.xml`.

+Phases of the same life cycle are ordered totally, execute a phase means execute all preceeding phases in order and then the desire phase.

+For each phase depending on binding defined in plugins or `pom.xml` , appropriate goals will be executed .
 Some typical examples are [here](example.md).

+Author of maven chose not to allow users to exercise [dependency based programming](http://martinfowler.com/articles/rake.html#DependencyBasedProgramming) in maven `pom.xml`.

 **help**